cultuurnet/stoplight-docs-best-practices/docs/endpoints.md

 ### Path parameters

-If your path has variable parameters, you should describe them using `{camelCase}` in documentation.
+If your path has variable parameters, you must describe them using `{camelCase}` in documentation.

 For example: